migtools/mig-operator/docs/usage/MTCAPIDoc.md

 - spec.rollback: Invokes the rollback migration operation, when set to true the migration controller switches to rollback itinerary.

-- spec.stage:Invokes the stage operation, when set to true the migration controller switches to stage itinerary.
+- spec.stage: Invokes the stage operation, when set to true the migration controller switches to stage itinerary.
 This is a required field.

 - spec.verify: Specifies whether to verify the health of the migrated pods or not.